About Odd Crop

 Howdy!
 Virginia grew up in Baldwinsville, NY, and has been farming on and off since 2018.
 She’s farmed at Winds Of Change CSA and Common Thread Farm in Central New York as well as in Clarks Summit, PA.
 Virginia has always wanted to work outdoors and graduated from ESF (College of Environmental Science & Forestry) in 2022.

 Since childhood, Virginia wanted to start a farm, but for many years did not think it would be possible.
 Now she’s extremely excited to do it on her terms and has decided to prioritize happiness and health over monetary gain.
 The goal for Virginia is to be outside, hanging with friends, and eating good food.
 At Odd Crop, Virginia is the jack of all trades, whether it be a mechanical fix or organizing spreadsheets, she has the details locked down.
-She also is the first to suggest an ice cream break!
-There is no one on earth who appreciates ice cream more than Virginia.
+Also known as just “V”, she’s the equipment extraordinaire, and you will most likely catch her on the tractor or swapping implements.
+She is the first to suggest an ice cream break!
+There is no one on earth who loves ice cream more than Virginia.

 ODD CROP CO-FARMER

-Leigha grew up in Eaton, NY, and comes from a long line of farmers.
-In truth, she never imagined that she would be farming or back to living in Central New York.
-But so goes the fun of life.
+Leigha grew up in Eaton, NY, and comes from a long line of farmers in Madison County.

+To be honest, she never thought she would land back into farming!
+The thought was to go out and get a “paying job”, and so she did.
 Originally, Leigha worked in the creative space for small businesses and startups.
-That is until six years ago, when she landed in the Hudson Valley and fell right back into the dirty jeans and fingernails lifestyle.
-She began farming at Little Seed Gardens organic veggie farm, which changed her life for the better.
-Served as the Gleaning Coordinator for Long Table Harvest for three years, and expanded their services to a Seedling Distribution program and Community Supported Shares program.
-Then eventually became the Marketing Manager for Hudson Harvest + Field Goods.
+That is until she landed in the Hudson Valley and fell right back into the dirt.
+She began farming at Little Seed Gardens organic veggie farm, served as the Gleaning Coordinator for Long Table Harvest for three years, and eventually became the Marketing Manager for Hudson Harvest + Field Goods.
 For Leigha, farming is as much about the people as it is about the plants and place.
-Mutual aid and land access are also huge focuses for her.
-Plus, swim breaks, afternoon crafts, and inter-generational hangs.
+Without good people to enjoy it with, what is the point!
+Swim breaks, large ice cream cones and good coffee hit the spot too.